-Subrogation is a term that's well-known among insurance and legal companies but sometimes not by the people they represent.
-Rather than leave it to the professionals, it is to your advantage to comprehend the steps of the process.
-The more knowledgeable you are, the better decisions you can make with regard to your insurance company.
+Subrogation is a term that's understood among legal and insurance firms but often not by the people who hire them.
+Even if it sounds complicated, it is in your self-interest to comprehend the nuances of how it works.
+The more knowledgeable you are, the better decisions you can make about your insurance policy.

-But since ascertaining who is financially accountable for services or repairs is regularly a time-consuming affair – and delay in some cases compounds the damage to the policyholder – insurance companies usually decide to pay up front and figure out the blame after the fact.
-They then need a mechanism to regain the costs if, ultimately, they weren't in charge of the expense.
+But since ascertaining who is financially accountable for services or repairs is often a tedious, lengthy affair – and time spent waiting sometimes compounds the damage to the policyholder – insurance firms often opt to pay up front and assign blame after the fact.
+They then need a way to recoup the costs if, when all the facts are laid out, they weren't responsible for the payout.

 Can You Give an Example?